BlackCat64/big_signs_mod/README.md

 Overview
 --------
 This mod aims to improve Sign functionality in Minecraft, mainly by offering variants of Signs that have bigger text.
-It is a work in progress at the moment, and I am working on it in my spare time.

 Initial Features
 ----------------
-In the initial release, I plan to add one new variant of sign: The **One-Line Sign**.
+In the initial release, I added two new variants of sign: The **One-Line Sign** and **One-Line Hanging Sign**.
-This sign block will have only 1 line of text, as opposed to the usual 4, however the text will be large enough to fill the entire sign.
+These sign blocks have only 1 line of text, as opposed to the usual 4, however the text is large enough to fill the entire sign.
 Only a few characters may be entered, due to the larger text size and the sign being phyiscally the same size as the vanilla Sign block.

 Planned Features